Separation of isotopes by laser excitation

+While the Australian company Silex Systems Limited is the most prominent developer of this technology (as part of the Global Laser Enrichment consortium), the acronym SILEX really only refers to a physical separation concept utilizing condensation repression that is well known and under development or being used for multiple applications around the world.
+Slight variations in operating parameters, equipment arrangements, lasers and their capabilities, may exist from one SILEX-type process to the next (and be called by a different name), but the physical separation concept remains the same if condensation repression is utilized, especially when compared to that used by AVLIS or MLIS.

+Princeton physicist Ryan Snyder has suggested that this process may lead to the further proliferation of nuclear weapons by providing a new and increasingly accessible technological pathway and undetectable signatures (small area footprint and high energy efficiency).

 History

-Development of various MLIS variants began already in the 1970s.
-In most of them, an infrared laser vibrationally excited one of the isotopes such as 235UF6 of gaseous uranium hexafluoride.
-This requires a wavelength near 16 µm.
-The excited molecules where then further excited up to dissociation, either again at 16 µm or by a UV laser.
-The resulting UF5 (enriched in 235U) can then be precipitated as a solid.
-A variant of MLIS developed later is SILEX, which leaves the molecules intact.
+Development of various molecular laser isotope separation (MLIS) variants began in the 1970s.
+The key physical process in all of them is an infrared laser, which vibrationally excites only one of the isotopes in gaseous uranium hexafluoride.
+This requires a wavelength near 16 μm.
+Traditional MLIS then continued to excite the molecules unto dissociation, at which point they crystallized as uranium-235 pentafluoride.

-After initial euphoria, LIS of uranium was mostly abandoned during the 1990s.
-Urenco published in 1992 the reasons for their decision.
-One reason was that LIS processes seemed to require a number of further developments of uncertain outcome, whereas centrifuges had reached technical maturity around this time.
-But in Australia the SILEX variant was not discontinued.
+After initial euphoria, laser isotope separation research was mostly abandoned during the 1990s, mainly because it still required extensive and uncertain research and development work, while gas centrifuges had reached technological maturity.
+However, Australia continued research on the SILEX technique.

-The SILEX process was developed by Michael Goldsworthy and Horst Struve, working at Silex Systems Limited, a company founded in 1988.
-In 1993, a set of principles for the separation of isotopes by laser excitation to enrich uranium were established by them at SILEX headquarters in Sydney.

 In November 1996, Silex Systems Limited licensed its technology exclusively to United States Enrichment Corporation (USEC) for uranium enrichment.

-In 1999, the United States signed the Agreement for Cooperation between the Government of Australia and the Government of the United States of America concerning Technology for the Separation of Isotopes of Uranium by Laser Excitation [SILEX Agreement], which allowed cooperative research and development between the two countries on the SILEX process.
+In 1999, the United States and Australia signed an international treaty for cooperative SILEX research and development.
+However, in 2003 USEC backed out from the project.

 Silex Systems concluded the second stage of testing in 2005 and began its Test Loop Program.
-Already before, in 2003, USEC backed out from the project.
-In 2007, Silex Systems signed an exclusive commercialization and licensing agreement with General Electric Corporation (GE).
-The Test Loop Program was transferred to GE's facility in Wilmington, North Carolina.
-Also in 2007, GE Hitachi Nuclear Energy (GEH) signed letters of intent for uranium enrichment services with Exelon and Entergy - the two largest nuclear power utilities in the USA.
+In 2007, Silex Systems signed an exclusive commercialization and licensing agreement with General Electric Corporation (GE), transferring their test loop to GE's facility in Wilmington, North Carolina.
+That year, GE Hitachi Nuclear Energy (GEH) signed letters of intent for uranium enrichment services with Exelon and Entergy - the two largest nuclear power utilities in the USA.

 In 2008, GEH spun off Global Laser Enrichment (GLE) to commercialise the SILEX Technology and announced the first potential commercial uranium enrichment facility using the Silex process.
 The U.S. Nuclear Regulatory Commission (NRC) approved a license amendment allowing GLE to operate the Test Loop.
 Also in 2008, Cameco Corporation, Canada, the world's largest uranium producer, joined GE and Hitachi as a part owner of GLE.

-In 2010, concerns were raised that the SILEX process poses a threat to global nuclear security (see Proliferation concerns).
+In 2010, concerns were raised that the SILEX process poses a threat to global nuclear security.